Swift version: 5.6

 Navigation bars are one of the most common user interface components in iOS, so being able to add buttons to them is something you'll do a lot.
-You can add buttons to the left and right side of a navigation bar, and as of iOS 5.0 you can add more than one to either side.
+You can add buttons to the left and right side of a navigation bar, and you can add more than one to either side.

-Note: bar button items don't belong to the
+Note: usually bar button items don't belong to the

 UINavigationBar directly.
 Instead, they belong to a